Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-avarmed/TASKS.md

 * Objective: analyze and design your company's jobs using [ONET](https://www.onetonline.org/)
 ***
 ### Managers
-* ONET-SOC code and title:
+* ONET-SOC code and title: 15-2051.02 - Clinical Data Managers
 * 5 most important tasks they carry out (provide the importance score, in Details):
+1.Design and validate clinical databases, including designing or testing logic checks.See more occupations related to this task.
+2.Process clinical data, including receipt, entry, verification, or filing of information.See more occupations related to this task.
+3.Generate data queries, based on validation checks or errors and omissions identified during data entry, to resolve identified problems.See more occupations related to this task.
+4.Develop project-specific data management plans that address areas such as coding, reporting, or transfer of data, database locks, and work flow processes.See more occupations related to this task.
+5.Monitor work productivity or quality to ensure compliance with standard operating procedures.
 * Is this job routine?
 Your judgment (0-10):
 * Is this job cognitive?
 Your judgment (0-10):
 * 5 most important skills they require to possess (provide the importance score, in Details):